Jane Schoenbrun

 Jane Flannery Schoenbrun (/ˈʃoʊnbrən/; born February 5, 1987) is an American filmmaker.
-They (Note: Schoenbrun uses they/them pronouns.) worked as a producer before making their directorial debut in 2018.
+They are known for directing the films We're All Going to the World's Fair (2021), I Saw the TV Glow (2024), and Teenage Sex and Death at Camp Miasma (2026).

-Early life
+Early life and education

-Jane Flannery Schoenbrun was born to Jewish parents in Queens, New York, in 1987.
+Jane Flannery Schoenbrun was born to Jewish parents on February 5, 1987, in the Queens borough of New York City.
 They were raised in Ardsley, New York.
-At the age of 13, Schoenbrun frequented online message boards.
-Schoenbrun directly attributes this experience as informing the themes and content of their filmmaking.
-Growing up, they worked at a local movie theater.
-They graduated from Boston University in 2009, receiving a Bachelor's in Film.
+They are the eldest of three siblings.

+Schoenbrun was a horror fan as a child; in fifth grade, they spent a month watching the entire Nightmare on Elm Street series.
+Growing up, they worked at a local film theater.
+At age thirteen, Schoenbrun frequented online message boards, including forums dedicated to Buffy the Vampire Slayer, The X-Files, and various bands.
+They wrote fake spoilers for Buffy which were spread around the Internet as if they were authentic.
+They wrote fan fiction and spent a lot of time participating in online fan communities.
+Schoenbrun attributes this experience as informing the themes and content of their filmmaking.

+They graduated from Boston University in 2009 with a bachelor's degree in film.

 Career

 While in college, Schoenbrun worked as a production assistant on short films by the Safdie brothers.
-After graduating, they moved back to New York and began working as a staffer for the Independent Filmmaker Project.
-From 2011 to 2019, they wrote a significant number of articles for Filmmaker magazine.
+After graduating, they moved back to New York and began working for the Independent Filmmaker Project.
+From 2011 to 2019, they wrote articles for Filmmaker magazine.
 In 2014, they served as the lead of film partnerships at Kickstarter.

 Schoenbrun made their directorial debut in 2018 with the documentary A Self-Induced Hallucination.
 The original upload of the documentary was on Vimeo on June 18, 2018.
-The documentary remained uploaded on the platform for several months, before ultimately being taken down for unknown reasons.
-The film centers the narrative of the fictional creepypasta and internet phenomenon Slender Man, being composed entirely of a compilation of found footage style community-made fan videos that existed on YouTube prior to the documentary's creation.
-Many of the videos found in the documentary were directly inspired by other Slender Man videos previously shown in the runtime, with the documentary demonstrating how user-generated videos can create interconnected online communities and shared lore.
-Schoenbrun has compared the film to a "work of theological inquiry".
-Schoenbrun has stated that they do not wish to profit from A Self-Induced Hallucination.
+The documentary remained uploaded on the platform for several months before being taken down for unknown reasons.
+The film centers the fictional creepypasta Slender Man, being composed entirely of a compilation of found footage-style community-made videos that existed on YouTube prior to the documentary's creation.
+The documentary was inspired by other Slender Man videos, demonstrating how user-generated videos can create online communities and shared lore.